andywar65/pymba/README.md

 ### Standard blocks

 Standard blocks may be found in `static/pymba/samples/standard-blocks.dxf` bundled within the app: box, cylinder, cone, sphere, circle, plane, look-at, text, links, curvedimage and lights.
 These mimic entities of the A-Frame library, with unit dimensions.
 Insert the block and scale it to the desired width, length and height.
 You can rotate it along all axis (previous limitations solved thanks to [Marilena Vendittelli](http://www.dis.uniroma1.it/~venditt/)).
-You can explode the standard blocks without affecting geometry: they will degrade to a series of 3D faces.
+You can explode some of the standard blocks without affecting geometry: they will degrade to a series of 3D faces.

 Standard blocks come with attributes that affect their geometry.
 In CAD, attributes are prompted when inserting a block, and can be modified in the Property window.
 To understand how attributes affect geometry, refer to [A-Frame Documentation](https://aframe.io/docs/0.7.0/primitives/a-box.html) .